databootcamp-final-project/group4-final-project/README.md

 ## Creating the training dataset

-Our ultimate goal for the training data is to have a 'snapshot' of a particular stock's at a particular time, and its performance of a period of time.
+Our ultimate goal for the training data is to have a 'snapshot' of a particular stock at a particular time, and its performance of a determined period of time.

 ## Data Sets